ucloud/terraform-provider-ucloud/examples/disk/README.md

 # Disk Example

-The disk example launches disk and also attach UHost instance.
+The disk example launches disk and also attach Host instance.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html